 - Somewhat waxy feel

-During this corrective process the pores of the leather are sealed.
-This means the leather can be easier to clean and doesn’t absorb as much oils and moisture.
-It also means that patina can take longer time to develop and there’s less breathability compared to full grain.
+During this corrective process, the pores of the leather are sealed.
+This means the leather can be easier to clean and doesn’t absorb as many oils and moisture.
+It also means that patina can take a longer time to develop and there’s less breathability compared to full grain.

 Types of Corrected Grain Leather